 The Rhythm of the Reeperbahn

-Especially at the weekends the energy on the Reeperbahn can almost be explosive.
-Depending on how much the crowds drink, which football team has lost or won, on how warm and humid it is (the colder, the calmer) and, I suppose, how business in general is going for the street girls.
+Especially at the weekends, the energy on the Reeperbahn can almost be explosive.
+Depending on how much the crowds drink, which football team has lost or won, how warm and humid it is (the colder, the calmer) and, I suppose, how business, in general, is going for the street girls.
 There’s a strong feeling of hierarchy.
 As a “normal” working woman you stay out of their way, mind your own business.
 In the ecosystem of the Reeperbahn the street girls are at the bottom of the ladder: Not seldomly are they heartbreakingly young, runaways and drop-outs, barely the age of eighteen.
-In neon-coloured hot pants, snow boots and fur-trimmed jackets and thick make-up they line the street, hustling the men and boys in front of Burger King.
+In neon-coloured hot pants, snow boots and fur-trimmed jackets, and thick make-up they line the street, hustling the men and boys in front of Burger King.
 Street prostitution is only legal during certain times of the day on the Davidstraße.
-It’s the most curios sight at 8pm to see them suddenly all pop out of their rabbit holes to then later suddenly vanish again.
-But it is also very absurd for most tourists to see them lined up exactly opposite the historical Davidwache, the district’s main police-station located on the South side of the Reeperbahn, on the Spielbudenplatz.
+It’s the most curious sight at 8 pm to see them suddenly all pop out of their rabbit holes to then later suddenly vanish again.
+But it is also very absurd for most tourists to see them lined up exactly opposite the historical Davidwache, the district’s main police station located on the Southside of the Reeperbahn, on the Spielbudenplatz.

 It was always downright fascinating to watch the gaudy but also desolate nocturnal activities of the crowds.
 But working almost daily at the theatre at night and sometimes in the daytime, is very different.
 Despite the chaos, there is a certain rhythm on the Reeperbahn.
-I sometimes had to go to the theatre during the day to hang up washing, repair costumes or attend rehearsals.
+I sometimes had to go to the theatre during the day to hang up washing, repair costumes, or attend rehearsals.
 Often I could almost hear a big and long sigh, a feeling of general relief when the tourists and party animals had left during the daytime.
 This void is used to nurse hangovers and guilty consciences, stock up on cigarettes and alcohol for the night.
 The rhythm of the street then elapses into slow motion.
-What lingers in the air is the stale odor of beer, bad breath, sweat, fried onions, cigarettes and vodka – like the trail of cheap perfume or cologne women or men, void of any style or taste, leave behind.
-The buffed and mean looking door men suddenly deflate, look tired and tame.
-The sleazy, crooked eyed drug dealers slouchy, and coffee-thirsty and run-down, catty prostitutes look cold and worn.
+What lingers in the air is the stale odor of beer, bad breath, sweat, fried onions, cigarettes, and vodka – like the trail of cheap perfume or cologne women or men, void of any style or taste, leave behind.
+The buffed and mean-looking doormen suddenly deflate, looking tired and tame.
+The sleazy, crooked-eyed drug dealers’ posture becomes slouchy and coffee-thirsty and run-down, catty prostitutes look cold and worn.

 Yet the closer it gets to dawn the more the pace speeds up again: Having barely recovered, the cobbled streets and the musty bars are hastily swept.
 Synthetic wigs are brushed and plucked and laddered nylon tights are the subjects of emergency cosmetic surgery.
 Once the revealing daylight has vanished the illusions are born again – luring and seducing, like Candy…